Protect Newton Trees

 -

-I want to see changes in the 8/11 draft to protect more trees:
+I want to see Newton go further to protect and honor trees:

 -